310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Madara %}
 I know how.
 I also know how to ward off *that*.

-It’s just like the shadow mentioned in psychology.[^1] It’s an illusion caused by anxiety or fear.
+It’s juuust like the shadow mentioned in psychology.[^1] It’s an illusion caused by anxiety or fear.

-So you should make sure to be in a happy, good mood.
-C’mon, don’t read a book; let’s go play a board game with the kids~♪
+Sooo you should make sure to be in a happy, good mood.
+C’mooon, don’t read a book; let’s go play a board game with the kids~♪
 {% endbubble %}

 {% img /img/es/eventstory/sweethalloween/chiakiorigcg.jpg %}